Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs

-Even though the exact computation of the minimizer may not be feasible, we can use sample-based algorithms to approximately solve the empirical risk minimization problem.
-By characterizing errors that result from sample-based solutions and from function approximation, we next prove convergence of~\eqref{eq.NPGAGD.primalapproximation} for the log-linear and for the general smooth policy classes.
+Even though the exact computation of a minimizer in~\eqref{eq.NPGAGD.primal.general} may not be feasible, we can use a sample-based algorithm to approximately solve its empirical version.
+By characterizing the errors that result from the sample-based solutions and from the function approximation, we next prove the convergence of the algorithm~\eqref{eq.NPGAGD.primalapproximation} for the log-linear and the general smooth policy classes.